NLnetLabs/routinator/doc/manual/source/installation.rst

    .. group-tab:: RHEL/CentOS

-       Our software package repository has binary packages available for RHEL 7 and 8, or a compatible operating system such as Rocky Linux.
+       The NLnet Labs software package repository has binary packages available for RHEL 7 and 8 and compatible operating system such as Rocky Linux.

-       First create a file named :file:`/etc/yum.repos.d/nlnetlabs.repo`, enter this configuration and save it:
+       First create a file named :file:`/etc/yum.repos.d/nlnetlabs.repo`,
+       enter this configuration and save it:

        .. code-block:: text